bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-update.md

 - the mandatory parameters are not specified
 - there is no response in case of an error
 - no examples in other languages
-- clarify the type of the id parameter
+- clarify the parameter type id

 {% endnote %}

 {% endif %}